Claire Pont MBACP (Reg.)

 07777 675 344

-Finding a counsellor you can trust may seem a little daunting (especially if you've never had counselling before) but I provide a safe, comfortable space where we can talk about anything at all that's troubling you, in confidence and without judgement.
-It may be anxiety, depression, family issues, bereavement, or something else that's impacting your life, but whatever it is, I will do my best to help you explore what it's like to be "you" and also work with you to find ways of moving forward.
+Finding an experienced counsellor you can trust may seem a little daunting (especially if you've never had counselling before) but I provide a safe, comfortable and peaceful environment where we can explore anything that's troubling you, in confidence and without judgement.
+It may be anger, anxiety, depression, family issues, bereavement, or something else that's impacting your life, but whatever it is, I will do my best to help you to make informed decisions and move forward in your life.

-As an integrative and humanistic counsellor with a person-centred base, I am able to offer a confidential and professional service with a way of working to suit your individual needs as I believe that everyone is unique.
-We are all different.
-I am also aware of the difficulties and challenges faced by people on the autism spectrum, such as those with Asperger's, and am happy to adapt my way of working accordingly.
+As an integrative and humanistic counsellor I offer a confidential and professional service with a way of working that aims to build a trusting relationship in order for us to talk about difficult issues.
+Everyone is different.
+I am also aware of the difficulties and challenges faced by people on the autism spectrum, such as those with Asperger's and am happy to adapt my way of working accordingly, (using visual aids etc).

-I won't judge or criticise you, or imply that you're a failure in any way, but will help you to explore any issues or concerns (past or present); or behaviour patterns in a way that will hopefully give you a greater understanding of yourself and your problems.
+I won't judge, analyse, or criticise you, or imply that you're a failure in any way, but will help you to gently explore any issues or concerns, (past or present); or behaviour patterns in a way that will hopefully give you a greater understanding of yourself and your problems.
 Life can be cruel, and has a way of hitting us hard when we least expect it, which can leave us feeling hurt, angry, or despairing.
 The impact and associated feelings are often too much for us to bear alone and we need the support of someone other than friends and family to help us through that sense of pain and isolation.

 I don't give advice or say what you should or shouldn't do because that would be disrespectful and wouldn’t help with the healing process but I can help you to understand and unravel your unwanted thoughts and feelings at your own pace.
 This will be in the safety of our therapeutic relationship within the counselling room of my private practice.
-I also aim to provide you with the tools you need to help yourself feel better and more able to cope, such as simple grounding techniques.
+I also aim to provide you with the tools you need to help you feel better and more able to cope, such as simple grounding techniques.

 My aim, essentially, is to help you express, explore, and understand your feelings in whichever way feels most comfortable to you so that you can make informed decisions, feel more hopeful about your future, and therefore move on in your life.